coder/docs/images/ssl-certificates.md

 ---
-title: "SSL Certificates"
+title: "SSL certificates"
-description: Learn how to add SSL Certificates to Coder Images
+description: Learn how to add SSL certificates to Coder images
 ---

 Coder may sometimes fail to download extensions for your IDE if the remote